Holiday inspiration currently loading...

 Your Accommodation in Stornoway

-Proudly standing in its raised position overlooking town, with views across the water to the distant west coast of the mainland, your castle accommodation in Stornoway is a welcome alternative to the norm.
+Proudly standing in its raised position overlooking town, your castle accommodation in Stornoway is a welcome alternative to the norm.
 Recently subject to complete refurbishment, beautifully realised apartments have been skilfully integrated in to the fabric of the original building.
 Fitted kitchens of the highest quality, lavish bathrooms and splendid bedrooms surely make this the Outer Hebrides’ most luxurious place to stay.
-Upon arrival, you’ll find a hamper of carefully selected local delights, personally curated by local staff, who are always on hand to guide you towards their favourite island locations.

 Days Nine and Ten: Endless Explorations